 Cancellation Fee: Varies – The exact cancellation fee will vary depending on the plan you go with and the services you get, so pay close attention to this when you sign up (it should be listed in your contract).
 Typically, the cancellation fee does decrease by $10 per month, however.

 Reactivation Fee: $6 – If you need to reactivate your service with Xfinity for any reason, you will likely pay a fee of $6.

 Late Payment Fees: Up to $10* - Late payment fees are typically up to $10 for each instance, but the rules for late payment fees can vary by state.
 This is another scenario in which you should carefully look over your contract and, in some cases, local laws.

 Looking for Fees with Other Providers

 Admittedly, this is not a comprehensive list of providers, and you might be using or interested in an ISP that is not listed above.
 If this is the case, we apologize and know that hidden fees do not necessarily differ in their structure and administration.
 The ISPs borrow ideas from each other, and information must be provided.
-We recommend taking note and doing the following:
+We recommend taking notes and doing the following:

-- Look to the above examples and notice many of the common hidden (or not so hidden) fees.
+- Look at the above examples and notice many of the common hidden (or not so hidden) fees.
 If there is no parallel to it from the other ISP, ask about it or look for its mention (they will likely be happy to talk about not having it).

 - · Similarly, check their website carefully.
 There is usually a web page that will go over all potential fees and taxes, though it might be difficult to find.